clever-agent/oivan-exam/README.md

 - Demo: [Oivan Example Demo](http://oivan-exam.clever-agent.com) (username: teacher@example.com, password: 12345678)
 ## 2. Installation
 ### 2.1 Run api
 - Below is the guide for running the Api on Docker.
-You can run it without Docker.
+You can also run it without Docker.
 - The default port is 3001
 - We use Postgres.
 Update database connection in api/config/database.yml
 - Migrate database